openrundev/docs/content/docs/Configuration/Authentication.md

 By default, apps are created with the `none` authentication type.
 A `system` auth is available which uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the OpenRun server config.

 To set the auth type, add `--auth system` to the app create command.
-After an app is created, the auth type can be changed by running `app update-settings auth system /myapp`.
+After an app is created, the auth type can be changed by running `app update auth --promote system /myapp`.

 ## Default Authentication Type